 Age Discrimination — Discrimination based upon age usually applies to clients over the age of 40.
 When an employer passes over hiring a person due to their age or asks questions such as, “isn’t it almost time for you to retire?” they may be discriminating against an employee or job applicant.
 The Age Discrimination in Employment Act protects against this kind of discrimination.
-Call our Columbus age discrimination lawyer today.
+Call our age discrimination lawyer today.

-Gender and Pregnancy Discrimination — If you believe you have been discriminated against due to your gender, then it’s important that you contact a workplace discrimination lawyer in Columbus, Ohio to determine your legal steps in rectifying the issue.
+Gender and Pregnancy Discrimination — If you believe you have been discriminated against due to your gender, then it’s important that you contact a workplace discrimination lawyer to determine your legal steps in rectifying the issue.
 To schedule a consultation with an experienced employment law attorney, contact us online or call us.

 Furthermore, women who are pregnant in the workplace may experience discrimination due to taking a leave of absence to give birth.
 Sometimes, women are fired from their positions immediately before or after taking maternity leave.
 Generally, however, their rights are protected under various Federal and State laws.
 Further, female employees who are breastfeeding are afforded additional protections in the workplace.
 For example, employers are required to provide reasonable break time and a private place for hourly employees who are breastfeeding to express milk.
 These protections, among others, are found in the Pregnancy Discrimination Act of 1978 and various Federal and State laws.

 Religious Discrimination — Title VII of the Civil Rights Act of 1964 also includes protection against religious discrimination.
 This protects individuals from harassment and discrimination due to religious beliefs, which could include using breaks to pray, wearing head coverings or other religious adornments, or observing religious holidays outside of conventional holidays.
 It is illegal for employers to not hire and applicant or demote an employee based on their religious beliefs.
-If you believe that you are the subject of religious discrimination, it’s best to speak with an experienced Columbus religious discrimination lawyer to know what your next steps.
+If you believe that you are the subject of religious discrimination, it’s best to speak with an experienced religious discrimination lawyer to know what your next steps.

 Sexual Orientation Discrimination — Discrimination against an applicant or an employee because they are lesbian, gay, bi-sexual, transgender, queer, intersex, or asexual is illegal.
-Hiring, promoting, or firing employees based on their gender identity or sexual orientation is a common form of discrimination, but if you believe you have been discriminated against because of this, it’s important to contact a Columbus employment discrimination lawyer.
+Hiring, promoting, or firing employees based on their gender identity or sexual orientation is a common form of discrimination, but if you believe you have been discriminated against because of this, it’s important to contact a employment discrimination lawyer.